-Lawyer is a general term for a person who gives legal device and aid and who conducts suits in court.
+The words lawyer and attorney are often used as general terms for a person who gives legal advice and aid and who conducts suits in court.

-As to the abbreviation ‘Esq.’ for ‘Esquire’ used by some lawyers, it has no precise significance in the United States except as sometimes applied to certain public officials, such as justices of the peace.
+As to the abbreviation Esq. for Esquire used by some lawyers, it has no precise significance in the United States except as sometimes applied to certain public officials, such as justices of the peace.
 For some reason, lawyers often add it to their surname in written address.
-However, it is a title that is specifically male with no female equivalent, so its use by lawyers should fade away.
+However, it is a title that is specifically male with no female equivalent, so its use by lawyers is fading away.